danishprakash/danishpraka.sh/projects/index.md

 title: Projects
 ---

 I love building tools for the command line.
-Also, I'm paranoid about my workflow so you'll often find me fiddling with my [dotfiles](https://github.com/danishprakash/dotfiles).
 I use (n)vim for all things writing and tmux for managing sessions.
 All my code is hosted on [Github](https://github.com/danishprakash) including this website.
 These are some of the things I've worked on in the past, loosely grouped by 3 categories, namely vim plugins, cli tools and others:

 - [vim-zen](https://github.com/danishprakash/vim-zen): Barebones Vim plugin manager